 This classic Italian pasta preparation is best with a delicate, fresh pasta that complements the tender cubes of butternut squash and the cream sauce.
 The crushed amaretti cookies may sound like a random garnish, but they’re actually traditional (and tasty).

-Consisting entirely of ingredients you probably already have in your pantry, aglio e olio — garlic and olive oil pasta — is the sort of dish that you’ll return to time and time again whenever you need a quick dinner on the table.
+Consisting entirely of ingredients you probably already have in your pantry, aglio e olio — garlic and olive oil pasta — is the sort of dish that you’ll return to time and time again whenever you need a quick dinner.

 Juicy segments of the citrus, crunchy pistachios, and hearty greens round out the meal, which is just as good cold as fresh from the pot.

 Bright lemon always juices up a basic pasta, and this light, zesty emulsion proves vodka sauce doesn’t have to use tomatoes.
 Fresh tarragon adds an anise note, and any seared fish or even chicken would be just as good as the scallops.